Skip to main content

 That said, if you're just passing through Reykjavík, you may find that a pair of jeans and a warm coat will get you through your city break.
 But if you're planning any excursions, it's good to come prepared with everything from the above packing list.

-Generally, we recommend you come pack several layers so you can adapt to the daily weather and activities.
-This way you won’t get too cold or too hot.
+We recommend packing several layers so you can adapt to the daily weather and activity levels.
+This way you won't get too cold or too hot.

 What pants should I wear in Iceland in winter?